-The 2008 Incentive Plan may be amended, altered or discontinued by the IAC Board, but no amendment, alteration or discontinuance may materially impair the rights of an optionee under an option or a recipient of an SAR, restricted stock award, restricted stock unit award or bonus award previously granted without the optionee's or recipient's consent.
-The 2008 Incentive Plan may not be amended without stockholder approval to the extent such approval is required by law or agreement.
+The 2008 Incentive Plan may be amended, altered or discontinued by the IAC Board, but no amendment, alteration or discontinuance may materially impair the rights of an optionee under an

 Federal Income Tax Consequences

 The following discussion is intended only as a brief summary of the federal income tax rules that are generally relevant to stock options.
 The laws governing the tax aspects of awards are highly technical and such laws are subject to change.